-Junipero Serra Boulevard and Westborough Boulevard represent two criterial arterial corridors in the northern part of South San Francisco that have minimal pedestrian and bicycle accommodations.
-Additionally, the I-280 on-/off-ramps create multiple barriers for people walking, biking, and accessing transit by hindering access to BART stations, shopping centers, schools, libraries, and more.
+Junipero Serra Boulevard and Westborough Boulevard represent two critical arterial corridors in the northern part of South San Francisco that have minimal pedestrian and bicycle accommodations.
+Additionally, the Interstate 280 on-/off-ramps create multiple barriers for people walking, biking, and accessing transit by hindering access to BART stations, shopping centers, schools, libraries, and more.
 This project will undertake the Caltrans Project Initiation Document (PID) phase and environmental clearance to assess implementing over 6 miles of new or upgraded pedestrian facilities, over 3 miles of new Class IV separated bikeways, and 5 protected intersections.
 The project aims to increase comfort and safety for all roadway users while providing necessary east/west active transportation facilities.
 Please note, the evaluation committee recommended a reduced award to fund a feasibility study to create alternative concept designs, garner public support for the specific project, assess equity impacts, and develop a funding plan prior to the development of a PID.
 The recommended preliminary feasibility study is consistent with the approach taken by other agencies to better inform the PID process.

-4. Belmont Village Pedestrian and I Bicycle Improvements Snonsor: City of Belmont Total Score: 74.6

-Sponsor: City of Belmont Requested Phases: PS&E, CON Recommended Phases: PS&E, CON (Reduced)

-Total Score: 74.6 Requested Funding: \$750,000 Recommended Award: \$300,000
+4. Belmont Village Pedestrian and Bicycle Improvements Sponsor: City of Belmont Total Score: 74.6 Requested Phases: PS&E, CON Requested Funding: \$750,000 Recommended Phases: PS&E, CON (Reduced) Recommended Award: \$300,000 Project Description:

 In 2017, the City of Belmont adopted the Belmont Village Specific Plan to increase affordable multifamily housing near the Caltrain station and downtown.
 However, to accommodate growth and provide access to transit, multiple bicycle and pedestrian corridors and crossings need to be upgraded to close gaps and improve connectivity.
 The project will design and construct a HAWK crossing at the El Camino Real and Hill Street intersection to provide a safe, accessible crossing north of Ralston Avenue to the Caltrain station for the surrounding neighborhood and affordable housing developments.
-Additionally, the project will also design and construct three Class II or Class III bikeway corridors identified in the Specific Plan project area.

-Please note, the evaluation committee recommended a reduced award to design and construct the HAWK signal but only recommended funding for the design of the bikeway corridors.

-5. California Drive Bicycle and Pedestrian Improvement Project

-Sponsor: City of Burlingame Requested Phases: PS&E, ROW, CON Recommended Phases: PS&E, ROW, CON Total Score: 73.5 Requested Funding: \$1,620,000 Recommended Award: \$1,620,000
+Additionally, the project will design and construct three Class II or Class III bikeway corridors identified in the Specific Plan project area.
+Please note, the evaluation committee recommended a reduced award for only the design of the bikeway corridors.
+5. California Drive Bicycle and Pedestrian Improvement Project Sponsor: City of Burlingame Total Score: 73.5 Requested Phases: PS&E, ROW, CON Recommended Phases: PS&E, ROW, CON Recommended Award: \$1,620,000 Project Description:

 California Drive is one of the primary arterials in Burlingame and currently does not adequately serve people walking, biking, and accessing transit.
-In particular, the segment between Burlingame Avenue and Oak Grove Avenue is a multilane, 63-ft wide roadway consisting of four vehicle travel lanes with some left-turn lanes and Class III bicycle facilities with sharrows, which creates a stressful environment for active transportation users.
+In particular, the segment between Burlingame Avenue and Oak Grove Avenue is a multilane, 63-foot wide roadway consisting of four vehicle travel lanes with some left-turn lanes and Class III bicycle facilities with sharrows, which creates a stressful environment for active transportation users.

 The project will design and construct the final segment the California Drive corridor between Broadway and downtown Burlingame.
 The 0.4-mile Class 1 multiuse path along California Drive between Oak Grove Avenue and Burlingame Avenue will further enhance north/south connectivity and close one of the major gaps on the Countywide backbone bicycle network.
 The project will improve the safety, comfort, and attractiveness of bicycling for people of all ages and abilities, and provide critical low-stress options for people to access both Caltrain and BART.

 6. El Camino Real Complete Streets Gap Closure

-Sponsor: Town of Atherton Requested Phases: Caltrans PID, PAED Recommended Phases: Feasibility Study Total Score: 70.4 Requested Funding: \$1,425,000 Recommended Award: \$450,000
+Sponsor: Town of Atherton Total Score: 70.4

+Requested Phases: Caltrans PID, PAED

+Recommended Phases: Feasibility Study

+Recommended Award: \$450,000

+Project Description: